ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Defining Tech Debt

 Another way to define technical debt is as a technical decision, implementation, or nuance that actively reduces the efficiency or effectiveness of the business today or in the future.
 The point is that tech debt has a consequence that matters.
-Some of your code might be objectively ugly or inefficient, but if that inefficiency has no impact on the business and There'sno need to modify that code in the future to maintain quality, performance, or iteration, then that code isn't costly in terms of tech debt.
+Some of your code might be objectively ugly or inefficient, but if that inefficiency has no impact on the business and There's no need to modify that code in the future to maintain quality, performance, or iteration, then that code isn't costly in terms of tech debt.
 After all, the goal of software development, especially at a startup, is not to write the perfect codebase, but to build software that enables the business.

 Don't be afraid of debt.
 It can serve a purpose.
 For example, when building Version 1 of a product that's not yet been validated in the market, a technical team may decide on an architecture that will not scale past a hundred users.
 If that decision allows the team to rapidly validate the product and determine whether or not a hundred users will ever use the product, that path may be worthwhile especially given the fact that it may take several versions of these prototypes to find one that users love.